 Welcoming a little one into the world?
 Congratulations on the start of this exciting journey.
 You're probably juggling a lot of emotions and decisions right now.
 Cloth or disposable nappies?
 Bassinet or cot?
 Where will the baby sleep?

-Raising a child in New Zealand to the age of 18 costs an average of almost $250,000, according to an Inland Revenue study .
-The calculation doesn't include the cost of childcare or a parent's loss of income, and costs have rocketed since the study was carried out in 2009.
+And then, of course, there's the financial side of things.
+According to an Inland Revenue study raising a child in New Zealand to the age of 18 costs an average of almost $250,000, excluding the cost of childcare or a parent's loss of income.

-- Would your family be able to stay in your home?
+- Would your family be able to meet rent or mortgage payments?

-- Would your family be able to pay off any other debts, such as credit cards, personal loans or hire purchase agreements?
+- Would your family be able to pay off other debts like credit cards or personal loans?

-- Would your family be able to pay the costs of groceries, clothing, nappies and other day-to-day expenses?
+- Would your family be able to meet day-to-day expenses, and for how long?